Acer Chromebook 516 GE review: As good as cloud gaming gets

 Perhaps most important of all is the inclusion of a 2.5G Ethernet port.
 This I/O, which was skipped in some other first-gen gaming Chromebooks, proved vital in my testing.
 Ultimately, cloud-based gaming performance is all about the quality of your connection.
 If you have the option for a wired Ethernet connection, it still provides the best experience.

 While everything else about the Chromebook felt premium, the charger was contrastingly generic.
-It did its job of topping up the 65Wh, nine-hour battery well and quickly, but it's larger than you'd expect, and looked a bit dated compared to most other high-end Chromebook models.
+It did its job of topping up the 65Wh, 9-hour battery well and quickly, but it's larger than you'd expect, and looked a bit dated compared with most other high-end Chromebook models.
 I opted to use a more compact 140W entry in the Ugreen GaN charger line during most of my testing.

 Acer optimized the Chromebook 516 GE for Nvidia's GeForce Now cloud-based gaming service, and it showed in my testing.
 The combination of this machine and Nvidia's service was the closest thing I've experienced to local gaming while using a cloud service.